Woodmaninator/BrownSplits/README.md

 ## How it works

-- The plugin follows LiveSplit's active timing method (Real Time or Game Time).
+- The plugin follows LiveSplit's active timing method (Real Time or Game Time) and overrides the standard colors once the split is absolute garbage.
-- It reads only real attempts from the current segment's `SegmentHistory`; imported helper entries such as best-segment/PB history are not counted.
+- It reads only real attempts from the current segment's `SegmentHistory`.
+Any imported helper entries are not counted.
-- The component intercepts LiveSplit's shared semantic color decision.
-While the current segment is running, standard live displays such as Timer, Delta, and Live Segment can turn brown immediately when the threshold is crossed.
-After splitting, only the qualifying completed row remains overridden; all other rows keep their normal colors.
-- The layout's global colors are never modified.

-The override applies everywhere that calls LiveSplit's shared `GetSplitColor` helper, including standard split, delta, previous/live-segment, and timer components.
+- The override applies everywhere that calls LiveSplit's shared `GetSplitColor` helper, including standard split, delta, previous/live-segment, and timer components.
-A component with its own enabled color override, or one that bypasses that helper, cannot be affected by another plugin.